 (Mfg.)
 Runner, Repeater, Stranger Analysis

 A lot of games are played with inventory valuation in most corporations.
 Most days it’s “we have too much $ inventory on the books.”
 Typically at the end of a reporting period, however, it’s “we need to build inventory.”
-TGG’s runner-repeater-stranger (RRS) analysis allows an organization to reduce this binge tendency by answering a few key questions:
+TGG’s runner-repeater-stranger (RRS) inventory analysis allows an organization to reduce this binge tendency by answering a few key questions:

 - Which inventory should we stock and what should the strategy be for each one (is the inventory a runner, repeater or a stranger?)

 - How much, of each type, should we store in raw materials (RM), work in process (WIP), and finished goods (FG)?

 - How often should we schedule this production and what should our stocking strategy be?

 In addition, production schedules are changed dozens of times every week – and often several times during the same day.
 This **reactive approach incurs unnecessary expedited expenses and puts undue stress on the management team and employees.
 We are not putting enough time analyzing historical trends that may help us schedule.
 Are we profitable in these reactive modes?
 Most manufacturers can’t accurately account for the total cost of fire fighting.